Vietnam.vn - Nền tảng quảng bá Việt Nam

 National Acceptance Evaluation Council

-The members of the Acceptance Council highly appreciated the contributions of the Chairman and the Presiding Agency; the summary report and the summary report had a reasonable structure, in accordance with the requirements of a scientific report; the type, quantity, volume, progress and quality of the products met the order requirements.
-With the achieved results, the Council unanimously accepted the topic at the "Passed" level.
+The members of the Acceptance Council highly appreciated the contributions of the Chairman and the Presiding Agency; the summary report and summary report had a reasonable structure, in accordance with the requirements of a scientific report; the type, quantity, volume, progress and quality of the products met the order requirements.
+With the results achieved, the Council unanimously accepted the topic at the "Passed" level.
 At the same time, the research team was required to absorb the comments and make appropriate edits, complete the dossier and submit it to the Ministry of Science and Technology for a decision to recognize the results of the task.

 Department of Social Sciences, Humanities and Natural Sciences